laurent-martin/ets-to-homeassistant/README.md

 ## Important note

 Actionable entities in KNX are "Group Addresses" (GA).
-For example a dimmable light has a group address for On/Off and another for the dimmig value.
+For example a dimmable light has a group address for On/Off and another for the dimming value.

 In Home Assistant (HA), actionable entities are devices.
 For example, a dimmable light is a device and has properties, one of them is the group address for On/Off and another for the dimming value.